tess1o/geopulse/README.md

 - Token-based authentication
 - Battery-efficient background tracking
+- Configure GeoPulse endpoint URL in the app with your token

+- **Dawarich** (iOS)

+- API Key authentication
-- Add GeoPulse endpoint URL in app
+- Configure GeoPulse endpoint URL in app with your API Key

 ## Privacy and Security